terrakuh/fast_cgi/README.md

 #### Responder (`fast_cgi::responder`)

 A responder additionally receives optinal input by `input()`.
 This role has the same purpose as simple CGI/1.1 programs (this is probably what you want).
-A simple *Hello, Wolrd* might look like this:
+A simple *Hello, World* might look like this:

 ```cpp
 #include <fast_cgi/fast_cgi.hpp>